Community nutrition and physical activity (CoNPA)

 Project contact person:

-- Patricia Eustachio Colombo: Fostering sustainable dietary habits through optimzed school meals - OPTIMAT.
+- Patricia Eustachio Colombo: Fostering sustainable dietary habits through optimized school meals - OPTIMAT.
 Dissertation expected 2021.

 - Mahnoush Malek: The Healthy School Start Plus study – Parental support to promote health behaviours and to prevent obesity in disadvantaged areas.
 Dissertation expected 2021.